 10. A nursing chair (or a comfortable reclining seating area) is highly recommended.

-Learning how to breastfeed a newborn is exhausting and painstaking, add the fact that you won’t be feeling like your best self postpartum, additional discomfort should be the least of your worries.
+Learning how to breastfeed a newborn can be very exhausting and stressful, add the fact that you won’t be feeling like your best self postpartum, you should try to avoid additional discomfort as much as possible.